 However, relying on product sales alone can be a very slow process.
 Hence, there’s always a tendency for distributors to lean towards more recruitment so that people can buy more products at a cheaper price range.
 If an MLM is signing up new members far more than offering their product values, then you are most likely involved in a pyramid scheme.

-However, unearthing a pyramid within an MLM business structure is not easy as it involves in-depth analysis and understanding the flow of the compensation structure.
-Many masks themselves for years before they are exposed in the media, in which by then, many would have lost their hard earned money.
+However, unearthing a pyramid within an MLM business structure is not easy as it involves an in-depth analysis and understanding of the flow of the compensation structure.
+Many masks themselves for years before they are exposed in the media, in which by then, many would have lost their hard-earned money.

 So always ask your sponsor, what do you have to do to earn money in the MLM.
 Challenge his or her answers until you are convinced that the company isn’t operating a pyramid scheme behind the scene.

 MLM is traditionally a face-to-face business.
 They have very little popularity with the online audience.
 Most social networks banned the promotion of these companies and some well established MLM even prohibit their members from recruiting through websites.
 In other words, you depend highly on the cold market for business opportunities without having much access to the hot market which is the internet.